James Madison Dukes: Women's basketball

 The women's basketball team was founded in 1920 making it one of the longest-running women's basketball programs in the country.
 The team has made the NCAA tournament eleven times, most recently in the 2013–14 season.
 They have gone to the WNIT six times.
 A perennial postseason participant throughout the 1980s, the program has seen a revival in recent years.
 Nationally recognized JMU players who have recently graduated include Meredith Alexis (2007) who has continued to play professional basketball in Europe.
 Alexis holds the CAA record for most career rebounds and was the school's all-time leading scorer before being passed by Tamera Young during the 2007–08 season.
 Young would graduate and finish the 2008 season having established a new all-time CAA scoring record and was selected in the first round (8th overall) of the 2008 WNBA draft.

 Dawn Evans, was an Associated Press All-American honorable mention in 2009 after finishing the season as the nation's third leading scorer, and was named CAA Player of the Year in 2011.
 The team won the 2010 Colonial Athletic Association championship for the first time since 1989, defeating ODU in the championship game, and again in 2011, defeating the University of Delaware.
 In 2012 the team competed in the WNIT defeating Davidson, Wake Forest, South Florida, Virginia, and Syracuse to reach the championship game.
 Competing for their first ever WNIT title, they played Oklahoma State University in Stillwater, Oklahoma and lost 75–68.
 As of 2010, the women's basketball team had compiled an all-time record of 779–447–5.
 On January 6, 2015, the Dukes became the 3rd NCAA women's basketball team to reach 1000 wins in program history, defeating the UNC-Wilmington Seahawks 74–57.
 The Dukes women moved into Atlantic Union Bank Center alongside the men in fall 2020.

+The James Madison University's women's basketball team have won 5 national championships along with 15 conference championships while competing in the CAA.
+Since moving to the SBC, the Dukes have won two regular season championship titles and one conference tournament championship in the 2022-2023 season, defeating Texas State, 81-51.
+Their most recent NCAA appearance came after the 2023 conference championship, making it as a No. 14 seed in the NCAA tournament, falling short in the first round to the Ohio State Buckeyes, 80-66.